LoanMe Review Summary

 LoanMe Personal Loan Rates & Fees

 LoanMe personal loan interest rates are very expensive in most cases.
 LoanMe has a number of different loan types listed on their website, which differ by state.
 A few, for borrowers with 760+ FICO scores, have APRs ranging from 9.90% to 13.33%.
 But for borrowers without that kind of stellar credit score, APRs range from a little under 100% all the way to over 184%.
 Many other personal loan providers have APRs as low as 6%, and most won’t charge higher than 36%.
 Therefore, LoanMe is unable to receive a good score from WalletHub when it comes to their APR.
 Even if you have bad credit, you have far better options elsewhere.
 LoanMe has fixed APRs, so your rate will not go up or down over time.

 LoanMe personal loans also lose points for having an origination fee.
 This fee can be either a flat dollar amount or a percentage of the loan amount, depending on the specific loan you apply for.
 These fees can be up to 10% of the loan amount, and they’re deducted from the amount of money you receive at the beginning.
-So if you take out a $20,000 loan and it has a 20 origination fee, for example, you’ll only receive $16,000.
+So if you take out a $20,000 loan and it has a 10% origination fee, for example, you’ll only receive $18,000.

 LoanMe does not have a prepayment penalty for paying a loan off early.
 If you are 15 days late on a payment, you will owe a $15 late fee.